slatedb/slatedb/rfcs/0003-timestamps-and-ttl.md

 ## Goals

-- Define the API for specifying timestamps
+- Define the API for specifying timestamps via user defined clocks
 - Define the changes to the on-disk format of stored rows
-- Define the default semantics (and enumerate configurations) for out-of-order insertions
 - Outline mechanism to support Time-To-Live (TTL) via Compaction Filters

 ## Out of Scope